-In this section we demonstrate the application of the guidelines introduced in Section 3.
-We use a product-line based case for our demonstration as it is a common scenario found in industry.
-The aim of the case is to develop a component out of context of a particular product and reuse the component and its accompanying artefacts in two different products of a product-line.
-This can be challenging even for two similar products such as those in a product-line since the hazards related to the products can differ, as discussed in Section 1.
-The SEooC we develop is a Lifting Arm Automatic Positioning (LAAP) component commonly used within wheel-loaders and other construction machines.
+In this section we apply the guidelines introduced in Section III on a product-line scenario commonly found in industry.
+The aim of the case is to develop a component out of context of a particular product and reuse the component and its accompanying artefacts in two different products of a productline.
+This can be challenging even for two similar products such as those in a product-line since the hazards related to the products can differ, as discussed in Section I. The SEooC we develop is a Lifting Arm Automatic Positioning (LAAP) component commonly used within wheel-loaders ? heavy equipment machines used in construction to move material or load material into/onto other types of machinery such as trucks.
 We first present the LAAP and its SEooC development, and then we discuss the LAAP integration within two different products of a wheel-loader product-line.

-4.1 SEooC definition and development
+A. SEooC definition and development

-As discussed in Section 3.2, the development of a SEooC starts by making assumptions on the item in which the component is intended to be used.
-The assumed structure of the lifting arm unit context for a wheel-loader is shown in Fig. 4.
+As discussed in Section III-B, the development of a SEooC starts by making assumptions on the item in which the component is intended to be used.
+The assumed structure of the lifting arm unit context for a wheel-loader is shown in Fig. 5.
 Wheel loaders are equipped with a lifting arm, which can perform up and down movements that are directly controlled by a hydraulic controller.
 The operator controls of interest for the development of the LAAP consist of a control lever that is used to lift/lower the arm and an automatic position request button that positions the arm in a predefined position.
 Once the automatic positioning is started, it can be stopped by moving the control lever and switching automatically to manual mode.
 Besides the operator controls, the LAAP uses an arm angle sensor to determine the current arm position, recorded position to which the arm should be moved and the ground speed of the vehicle for tracking the vehicle movements.
 The assumptions include only information deemed relevant to the SEooC development, hence the full interface of the arm controller is not assumed at this stage.

 Before specifying the assumed software safety requirements that the LAAP will implement, we need to assume safety implications of the component and its relation to possible hazards.
-We identified contributions of LAAP to two possible vehicle-level hazards: (H1) unintended movement of the lifting arm, and (H2) hydraulic leakage.
-We consider the hazards in the following operational situations:
+We identified contributions of LAAP to two possible vehicle-level hazards: (H1) unintended movement of the lifting